sushiswap/sushi-docs/docs/Tutorials/How to Multichain: Polygon.md

 If you are looking to bridge assets from the Ethereum Network over to Polygon (MATIC), please see the following link:
 [https://wallet.matic.network/login/](https://wallet.matic.network/login/)

-Once connected with your wallet, please click "Move funds from Ethereum to Polygon"
+Once connected with your wallet, please click _Move funds from Ethereum to Polygon._

 ![](/img/tutimg/htmp/htmp1.png)

 ### LP Rewards on Polygon

-After an initial experimental budget for 3 months, rewards for incentivized Liquidity Provision as well as Kashi lending will run indefinitely.
+After an initial experimental budget for 3 months, rewards for incentivized Liquidity Provision as well as Kashi Lending will run indefinitely.

 ### MATIC Faucet